lordspline/linux/Documentation/driver-api/cxl/platform/acpi/srat.rst

 The System/Static Resource Affinity Table describes resource (CPU, Memory) affinity to "Proximity Domains".
-This table is technically optional, but for performance information (see "HMAT") to be enumerated by linux it must be present.
+This table is technically optional, but for performance information (see "HMAT") to be enumerated by peenux it must be present.

 There is a careful dance between the CEDT and SRAT tables and how NUMA nodes are